Podman on Ubuntu: Building and Running Containers with Dockerfile (Beginner to Practical Guide)

 chmod +x app.sh

-2. Build with Podman
+2. Building the Image with Podman

 podman build -t mypodmanapp .

-This creates a container image called mypodmanapp.
+This creates a container image named mypodmanapp.

 podman images

-4. Run the Container
+4. Running the Container

-Start a container from your built image:
+Start a container using the built image:

 podman run --rm mypodmanapp